telecasteren/telecasteren/README.md

 ## About me

 - I find learning is the ultimate activity 🤓
-- Exploring the world with my fiancé 🌏
+- Love exploring the world with my fiancé 🌏
-- Grew up in a rock 'n' roll family 🤘
+- Grew up on the countryside, live in a big city 🌆
 - Used to play in a band 🎸

 ### ⚡ Fun fact: